 Ultimately, we expect this year to bring significant change to the way consumers use their infrastructure.
 And this, in turn, will create even bigger challenges for infrastructure planners.

 While this trend may cause some consternation for governments over the next decade or so, we believe that changing consumer preferences and demographics may eventually bring demand and supply back into line.
 However, as the ‘micro’ decisions of consumers start to influence the ‘macro’ infrastructure agenda, new areas of demand may emerge.
-Over the next decade, we would not be surprised to see a city or two ban all forms of carbon-fuelled vehicles.
+Over the next decade, we would not be surprised to see a city or two ban all forms of carbon-fueled vehicles.